ionixjunior/ionixjunior.dev/src/content/en/posts/2012-07-01-automatic-form-generator-zend-form-generator.md

 tags = ["zend"]
 +++

-<p class="intro"><span class="dropcap">C</span>reating forms often becomes a very repetitive and tiring task, especially if your application requires the creation of many forms.</p>
+Creating forms often becomes a very repetitive and tiring task, especially if your application requires the creation of many forms.

 To address this, I developed an easier way to create forms called Zend Form Generator, which benefits Zend Form users.